 Does Gum Disease Cause Tooth Loss?

 Gum disease is a gum infection, which, when left untreated, can lead to tooth loss and deterioration of the jawbone.
 There are different stages of periodontal disease that range from mild to advanced.
 Gingivitis is the only reversible stage, which is caused by plaque buildup under and around the gumline.
 Without treatment, gingivitis can develop into periodontitis, which affects the bone that supports tooth roots.
-At Premier Periodontics, our periodontal specialists offer both surgical and nonsurgical gum disease treatments at all of our locations in Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, and Redmond, WA.
+At Premier Periodontics, our periodontal specialists offer both surgical and nonsurgical gum disease treatments at all of our locations in Bellevue, Everett, Kirkland, Mercer Island, Olympia, and Redmond, WA.

 Stages of periodontal disease